DanielAugusto191/BooksReview/README.md

 # Features
 - [ ] BookShelf with lot of Books.
-- [ ] Books not listed, can be added.
-(Not for all users but for personal accounts)·
 - [ ] Profile
   - Profile Pictures
   - Friend list